Wednesday, April 30, 2014

 Grandfathers

 Late spring, we visited my grandfather Henrik in Florida, for his 100th birthday.
-A fragile, dribbling old man.
-He'd made it, though.
-Mind intact.
+He'd made it, mind intact.
 Counting down, he had previously announced he was five! (when he was 95.)
 He was two! (when he was 98.)
 Now he was zero.
 As the man said, second childishness.
 But not oblivion.
 Not yet.
 Never oblivion.
 He also had all his teeth.

 At around the same time, we lost Toni's grandfather Calvin, our first child's namesake.
 Diagnosed with cancer, he was gearing up to fight it, but that fight never came.
 Awaiting chemo, a blood clot lodged in his heart and he was gone.

 We had prepared for a long good-bye, and were stunned by no good-bye at all.
-We were grateful he had the chance to meet the girl, who delighted him.
+We were grateful he had the chance to meet our child, who delighted him.
 No funeral, not a religious man, a memorial was planned for the end of the summer.

 Spencer Tunick in Cleveland